What is anxiety?

 If you have severe anxiety disorder symptoms, some anxiety medications can also be helpful.
 These include medicines that can reduce the physical symptoms of anxiety, like tremors, or drugs such as antidepressants, which can improve mood and mental symptoms.

-If your anxiety symptoms interfere with your daily life and activities, or you feel they're affecting you in any other way, you should speak to a doctor for more help.
+If your anxiety symptoms interfere with your daily life and activities, or you feel they're affecting you in any other way, speak to a doctor for help.

 - Reviewed by: